 About the COVID-19 Vaccine

 We hope that a large number of our team will choose to take the vaccine in order to provide maximum protection for our staff and student communities.
-We have compiled resources on this page to help you make an informed decision on whether or not to participate in vaccination, and we encourage you to speak with your personal health care provider if you have additional questions or concerns about the vaccine.
-As a reminder, DPS is not requiring you to take the vaccine, because we know this is an individual and personal choice for all staff members.
+We have compiled resources on this page, and we encourage you to speak with your personal health care provider if you have additional questions or concerns about the vaccine.

 How the Vaccine Was Developed and How it Works